 As noted earlier, one of the reasons why cats end up chewing houseplants is that they are bored.
 To keep your cat from boredom, you need to engage her with active playing and training sessions.

 You can get scratch pads and toys for your cat and keep changing the interaction you have with him.
-You can also drop treats in random places within your house and that way, your cat will always be active in other ways other than chewing your houseplants.
+You can also drop treats in random places within your house and that way, your cat will always be active in ways other than chewing your houseplants.

 2. Check on the placement of your houseplant.